tomvoros/unity-6-sprite-renderer-batching-issue/README.md

 Click "Toggle Shape 1" to deactivate shape 1, and again to reactivate.
 Click "Toggle Shape 2" to deactivate shape 2, and again to reactive.
 Notice that shape 1 or 2 (inconsistent) will break.

 ![GIF 2025-02-19 1-55-45 PM](https://github.com/user-attachments/assets/cf08a4cb-8def-4b30-abda-afa663f0dec4)

+# Details

+When you have multiple SpriteRenderer objects that share a material AND include Animator components that modify a material property, toggling those objects off and back on will cause the rendered textures to get mixed up.
+One or more of the SpriteRenderers will display the wrong sprite texture (although with the correct UVs).
+Destroying the Animator components fixes the issue.

+In this test project, I'm using a zero length animation that modifies the "_DummyProperty" material property.
+This property doesn't exist on the shader so it shouldn't have any effect.